TivNe-SLAM: Dynamic Mapping and Tracking via Time-Varying Neural Radiance Fields: METHODOLOGY

 \subsubsection{\textbf{Keyframe Selection}}

-We maintain a keyframes database and insert keyframe at a fixed gap.
-Randomly selecting keyframes from the keyframes database as target keyframes to optimize the global map used in Vox-Fusion \cite{yang2022vox} leads to too many uncertainties and we verify this issue experimentally.
-Thus we propose a novel keyframe selection strategy.
-We calculate the overlap ratio between the current frame and each frame in keyframes database by casting rays.
-Specifically, we convert the sampling points obtained from the current frame into pixel coordinates and then calculate the ratio of these sampling points falling in the each keyframe of keyframes database as the overlap ratio.
-Regarding the $N_k$ frames with the lowest overlap ratio as the target keyframes gives a competitive result.
-The purpose of what we do is to let the target keyframes cover as many voxels as possible in the scenes.
+We maintain a keyframe database and insert new keyframes at a fixed interval.
+Vox-Fusion \cite{yang2022vox} randomly selects keyframes from the keyframe database to optimize the global map, which leads to incomplete reconstruction.
+We propose a novel strategy to select keyframes from the database by calculating the overlapping ratio between the current frame and each frame in the database.
+Specifically, we reproject the pixel points, $\mathbf{u}(t)$, sampled from the current frame $t$ back into 3D space, and project them into the 2D plane of the target keyframe, as shown in Equation (\ref{eq:overlap}).
+Then we calculate whether $\mathbf{u}(t- q \tau)$ falls inside the pixel coordinate of the keyframe at $t - q \tau$, where $q$ denotes the number of interval $\tau$.
+We determine the overlapping ratio by computing the proportion of valid points to the total sampled points.
+Keyframes with a lower overlapping ratio are picked up for mapping optimization, causing the selected keyframes to cover as many novel views of scenes as possible.

+Where $K$ represents the intrinsic matrix of the camera. $T_{c2w}$ and $T_{w2c}$ are the transformation matrix between the camera coordinate and the world coordinate.